-Tucked at the foot of Mount Meru, the town of Arusha is the first stop on the northern safari circuit and is the undisputed safari capital of East Africa.
+Tucked at the foot of Mount Meru, an Arusha Safari is considered to be part of the northern safari circuit and Arusha town is the undisputed safari capital of Tanzania.

 The streets of this vibrant town are filled with 4×4 game viewing vehicles criss-crossing the potholed roads.
 Maasai warriors in full regalia walk around, mingling with tourists in crisp khaki, fresh off the plane from Europe or the United States.